Billionaire Profile

 Early Life and Education

-William E. Conway Jr. was born on August 27, 1949, in Lowell, Massachusetts.
-He pursued his education at Dartmouth College, earning a Bachelor of Arts degree, and later obtained an MBA from the University of Chicago Booth School of Business in 1974, with a focus on finance.
-He attended night school for his MBA while working at the First National Bank of Chicago.
+William Elias Conway Jr. was born on August 27, 1949, in Lowell, Massachusetts.
+He attended Dartmouth College, where he earned a Bachelor of Arts in 1971.
+Conway furthered his education at the University of Chicago Booth School of Business, receiving his MBA in finance in 1974.
+During his MBA studies, he attended night school while working at First National Bank of Chicago.

 Rise to Success

-Conway's career began at the First National Bank of Chicago, where he held various positions in corporate finance, commercial lending, and general management for nearly a decade.
-In 1981, he joined MCI Communications, where he worked in several financial roles, rising to the position of Senior Vice President and Chief Financial Officer.
+Conway began his career at the First National Bank of Chicago, where he gained experience in corporate finance, commercial lending, and general management.
+In 1981, he joined MCI Communications, eventually becoming Senior Vice President and Chief Financial Officer.
 In 1987, Conway co-founded The Carlyle Group with David Rubenstein and Daniel A. D'Aniello.
-He served as Co-CEO and Chief Investment Officer before stepping down in 2018 to focus on his role as Co-Executive Chairman.
+The firm became a global investment company with substantial assets under management.
+Conway served as Chief Investment Officer and co-CEO before transitioning to the role of Co-Executive Chairman.

 Key Business Strategies